Join Us

 Pathophysiology

-In nearly all cases of cervical radiculopathy, the key pathophysiologic feature is inflammation.
-That inflammation can result from acute herniation of an adjacent cervical disc impinging on the nerve root.
-The inflammation can also exacerbate degenerative changes so that osteophytes or changes associated with disc dehydration can affect the nerve root.
+In nearly all cases of cervical radiculopathy, inflammation is the key pathophysiologic feature.
+This inflammation can result from acute herniation of an adjacent cervical disc impinging on the nerve root.
+Inflammation can also exacerbate degenerative changes so that osteophytes or disc dehydration can affect the nerve root.
 The direct compression of the nerve root leads to pain, numbness, tingling, and weakness.

 History and Physical